bitelxux/anagrams/anagrams.rst

 .. page::

-Having a look to these results, the election of Solution 2 or Solution 3 would depend on which is more important in a real proyect:
+Having a look to these results, the election of Solution 2 or Solution 3 would depend on which is more important in a real project:

 * Is it critical to be as fast as possible and to use more memory is not a big deal ?

   Solution 2 wins.

-* Is it critical to save memory and having a slighty slower algorithm is suitable ?
+* Is it critical to save memory and having a slightly slower algorithm is suitable ?

   Solution 3 wins.